|

 Silvan Lake is covered with a sheet of ice, shrinking at the edges forming a blue border.
 This part of the park is burned out forest and thick woods; it feels very remote.
 There are no visitor services and only a few turnouts have been plowed.
 Walls of snow line the highway.
 Next is Eleanor Lake, also covered with a layer of ice.
 After Eleanor Lake is the avalanche zone - no stopping for two miles.
 Here is where we turn around.
 Tim walks out and stands on the two foot snowpack that surrounds Silvan Lake where a line of wolf tracks crosses in front of him.
 The glare of the sunlight on snow is so blinding I have to turn away.

 A light colored coyote hunts in the meadow across from Mary Bay, jumping and pouncing.
 Cars line the shore and park in turnouts.
 The grizzly sow and cub we saw earlier this week are walking west across the slopes.
 The sow moves at a good clip across grass, snow patches, and deadfall, her little cub trailing behind her.
 The cub jumps on and over logs, trying to keep up.
-Once or twice Mom cuffs him; he wants to nurse and she has a different plan.
-The bears walk a diagonal line up to the ridge and disappear over the top.

 We moved into our cabin at Whispering Pines tonight.
 It is smaller than Pine Edge, but well made with pine ceilings and furnished with heavy wooden furniture.
 We take a walk around the cabins tonight, crossing the bridge over the Soda Butte.
 The water almost touches the bridge.
 Deer graze across the road in between cabins.
 As we return on the old, wooden bridge, an owl sweeps low across the creek and waist high grass and flies away.